-Yumba is the perfect meal delivery solution for those who don’t have time to grocery shop or cook, or simply have no skills in the kitchen.
+Yumba is a great meal delivery solution for those who don’t have time to grocery shop or cook, or simply have no skills in the kitchen.
 Yumba is also a perfect solution for those who are time crunched: whether you’re a student readying for a busy exam season, a manager diving into a week long conference or convention, or a film critic who has zero time to ponder what to eat between screenings.

 Based on my two week experience testing out Yumba at TIFF, here are ten things you should know about Toronto’s trendiest meal delivery service:

-- Yumba initially launched in January 2017 and it’s production facility is located north of downtown Toronto.
+- Yumba initially launched in January 2017 and its production facility is located north of downtown Toronto.
 Because Yumba is located outside of the city and doesn’t require an expensive storefront the company is able to pass on savings to its customers.

 - Yumba currently delivers to downtown Toronto, Etobicoke, and North York.

 - Each week Yumba users must select their dishes by Wednesday at midnight.
 This allows the culinary team to know exactly how many dishes they will be preparing in the kitchen that week.
 This helps Yumba significantly reduce food waste and save its customers money.

 - Yumba has developed over 100 proprietary dishes.
 Check out the menu each week and you’ll see what recipes the culinary team are cooking up.